 Nourish as you go

 It’s really important, especially for afro hair, to add in conditioning products while you’re straightening your hair.
-I utilize light olive oil (correct, the kind you’d find in the kitchen) on clammy hair and run it through each segment with my fingers previously applying heat, however relying upon your hair compose, you may be in an ideal situation with a leave in conditioner rather than an oil.
-A warmth insurance splash is additionally an incredible thought, yet endeavor to utilize one that doesn’t have a great deal of liquor in it, as Tresemme Keratin Smooth Heat Protection Shine Spray, £5.50, which is infused with keratin proteins and won’t dry out your hair like alcohol-based sprays.
+I utilize light olive oil (correct, the kind you’d find in the kitchen) on clammy hair and run it through each segment with my fingers previously applying heat.However relying upon your hair compose, you may be in an ideal situation with a leave in conditioner rather than an oil.
+For example, Tresemme Keratin Smooth Heat Protection Shine Spray, which contains keratin proteins, won’t dry out your hair like alcohol-based sprays.

 Blow-dryer / brush combo

 Make sure you dry your hair thoroughly before going anywhere near it with straighteners, or you’ll get the feared sizzle.
 A few people swear by blow dryers with brush connections, however I’ve by and by never discovered them that powerful.
 I like to utilize a decent brush (I adore the Denman Original Styling Brush, £6.99), and blow-dryer at the same time, pulling the hair rigid with the brush while drying it in areas, which will give you a head begin on the straightening.